smtbhd32/Smart-Traffic-Light-System/README.md

 # Our Prototype:
  We have developed a working model to demonstrate the efficiency of our idea.
 In prototype we have used:
-1.Ultrasonics Sensors: To detect the density of traffic in various lanes.
+1. Ultrasonics Sensors: To detect the density of traffic in various lanes.
-2.RFID Tags: To detect the Emergency Vehicles.
+2. RFID Tags: To detect the Emergency Vehicles.
-3.Arduino Mega: To process the input data and and control the traffic lights.
+3. Arduino Mega: To process the input data and and control the traffic lights.
  But in real life, we will be using:
-1.Cameras and Image Processing: To detect the density of traffic and emergency vehicles.
+1. Cameras and Image Processing: To detect the density of traffic and emergency vehicles.
-2.Servers: For high speed image processing and controlling the lights.
+2. Servers: For high speed image processing and controlling the lights.

 # Functioning:
 1. Traffic Density Distribution:- Ultrasonic sensors have been used for detecting traffic density.